 “You are,” Priest Marinae interrupted him.
 “What would you have us do?
 Send our priests to the frontiers to defeat this unknown menace?
-Priests who would be subject to execution if your prime learned of their efforts?
-The Isle of Blood is not part of the kingdom of Merolate.
-Even if your laws did not forbid the use of our abilities in your lands, we could well be regarded as a foreign force.
-I’m not interested in being in a position for your prime to declare war on us.”
+Priests who would be subject to execution if your Prime learned of their efforts?
+The Isle of Blood is not part of your Merolate Union.
+Even if your laws, your Blood Decrees, did not forbid the use of our abilities in your lands, we could well be regarded as a foreign force.
+I’m not interested in being in a position for your Prime to declare war on us.”

 “No, Borivat,” Priest Marinae said firmly.
 “I’m not changing my mind on this.
 I’d help you if I could, but I have to consider the needs of the faith.”

 Borivat sighed.
 “There’s nothing you can do?”